 At PECO, we share a companywide determination to power you through the COVID-19 national emergency by delivering essential energy services.
 We also share a deep commitment to support Federal, state, and local efforts to deliver financial assistance to our small business customers.
 Please visit the links below for important crisis support information.
-Make sure to check these resources regularly as the situation and availability of more funds evolves.
+Make sure to check these resources regularly as the situation and availability of funds continues to evolve.

 Thank you for being a valued PECO business customer.
 We will power through COVID-19 together.

-Initially applications are being taken exclusively by Community Development Financing Institutions (CDFIs), which are dedicated to affordable lending in low-income communities.
+The Enterprise Center in West Philadelphia is providing PPP application assistance, but the applications themselves should go through participating banks or Community Development Financing Institutions (CDFIs) which are dedicated to affordable lending in low-income communities.

 The Economic Injury Disaster Loan program is open to all small businesses that have suffered economic injury during the pandemic.
 Originally businesses could get up to $150,000 to use on everything from payroll to operational costs, but that cap has since increased to $500,000.
 Application for EIDL loans are made directly through the SBA website.
 Businesses should be prepared with gross revenue information as well as payroll data.

 The SBA is offering a Shuttered Venue Operators grant program for theaters, museums and concert halls impacted by public health restrictions.
 The program received $15 billion in funding from the stimulus bill passed last December and received another $1.25 billion in the American Rescue Plan.